jorgelbg/cloudflare-access-grafana/README.md

     <img class="center" src="docs/logo.svg" width="150" alt="cloudflare access grafana logo"/>
 </p>

-cloudflare-access-grafana is an HTTP proxy implemented to run as transparently behind [Cloudflare Access](https://teams.cloudflare.com/access/) and forward the email of the signed-in user to Grafana.
+cloudflare-access-grafana is an HTTP proxy implemented to run transparently behind [Cloudflare Access](https://teams.cloudflare.com/access/) and forward the email of the signed-in user to Grafana.
-Running this small proxy between Cloudflare Access and your Grafana instance allows you to automatically sign in the authenticated user from Cloudflare Access into Grafana.
+Running this small proxy between Cloudflare Access and Grafana instance allows you to automatically sign in the authenticated user from Cloudflare Access into Grafana.

 ## 📥 Installation / Getting started